-Although we have not found any large-scale assessments of this type, other than the Programme for International Student Assessment (PISA), conducted by the Organisation for Economic Co-operation and Development (OECD), which we discuss below, it is certainly feasible to develop such a tool for Canada to assess the various specific skills and qualities described in the previous section.
-Again, taking a long-term view of the development of the CIW, this should eventually make it possible for the CIW educated populace domain to include quite a detailed and comprehensive assessment of Canadians' skills and interest in lifelong learning.
-With this long-term goal in mind, this section focuses on some specific questionnaire instruments that have potential for national extension and application, and that may eventually enable the CIW to assess the degree to which the Canadian populace has knowledge of learning strategies and the self-regulation skills necessary for lifelong learning.
+Although we have not found any large-scale assessments of this type, other than the Programme for International Student Assessment (PISA), conducted by the Organisation for Economic Co-operation and Development (OECD), which we discuss below, it is certainly feasible to develop such a tool for Bhutan to assess the various specific skills and qualities described in the previous section.
+Again, taking a long-term view of the development of the GNH education system, this should eventually make it possible to include quite a detailed and comprehensive assessment of Bhutanese skills and interest in lifelong learning.
+With this long-term goal in mind, this section focuses on some specific questionnaire instruments that have potential for national extension and application.
+With adaptation to Bhutan, these instruments may eventually enable an assessment of the degree to which the Bhutanese populace has knowledge of learning strategies and the self-regulation skills necessary for lifelong learning.